DRU Network Events

 DRU National Summit - April 2023

-The Disaster Resilient Universities Network and the University of Oregon hosted the 2023 DRU National Summit.
+The Disaster Resilient Universities (DRU) Network® and the University of Oregon hosted the 2023 DRU National Summit.
 During the event more than 100 participants representing 50 institutions of higher education met in Eugene, Oregon for presentations, peer-to-peer discussions, workgroups, and networking sessions.
 The DRU Summit summary of findings and insights is available along with speaker and panelist bios.

 Threat Assessment in Higher Education - March 2023